-The sub-fund aims to provide long term total return by investing in a portfolio of European equities.
-The sub-fund aims to have a higher ESG score, calculated as a weighted average of the ESG scores given to the companies in which the sub-fund has invested, than the weighted average of the constituents of the Reference Benchmark.
+The sub-fund aims to provide long-term total return by investing in a portfolio of equities.
+The sub-fund aims to do this with a focus on investments that have a clear and measurable path to climate transition, as well as a lower carbon intensity, (calculated as a weighted average of the carbon intensities of the sub-fund's investments, relative to the weighted average of the constituents of the MSCI World (the "Reference Benchmark")).

-The sub-fund invests in normal market conditions a minimum of 90% of its net assets in equities and equity equivalent securities of companies which are domiciled in, based in, carry out the larger part of their business activities in, or are listed on a Regulated Market in, any developed European country.
-The sub-fund may also invest in eligible closed-ended Real Estate Investment Trusts ("REITs").
+The sub-fund invests in normal market conditions a minimum of 80% of its net assets in equities and equity-equivalent securities of companies which are domiciled in, based in, carry out the larger part of their business activities in, or are listed on a Regulated Market in developed markets.